-- 1 See Missoula County 4-H/FFA Animal Policies on page 13. - 2 Meat goats must be tagged and tattooed at the May tagging along with market lambs. - A minimum weight of 50 lbs. at the Fair weigh-in is required to sell at the Livestock Sale.
-There will not be a maximum weight. - 4 Bucks that are shown at the fair will arrive for the show and leave right after.
+- See Missoula County 4-H/FFA Animal Policies on page 7. - 2 Market goats must be tagged at the May tagging along with market lambs. - 3 A minimum weight of 50 lbs. at the Fair weigh-in is required to sell a Market Goat at the Livestock Sale.
+There will not be a maximum weight. - 4 Breeding Meat goat Bucks that are shown at the fair will arrive for the show and leave right after.
 They will not be given a pen and will not stay at the fair.
-Bucks need to remain in the owner's Trailer until show time and back in the Trailer immediately after the show. - 6 Scrapies tag is required. - 7 Breeding animals: If an animal is to be shown as a breeding animal, remove ear tags from previous year's market tagging.
-This will prevent animals from being accidentally sent to a processor after the

-- fair. - 8 Meat goats may arrive between 5-7pm on Monday of fair week OR on Tuesday at the same time as other market animals, 4-8pm. - 9 If goats are being shown in Open Class on Monday morning, owners must get preapproval to pen their 4-H animals.
+Bucks need to remain in the owner's Trailer until show time and back in the Trailer immediately after the show. - 6 Scrapies tag is required. - Breeding animals: If an animal is to be shown as a breeding animal, remove ear tags from previous year's market tagging.
+This will prevent animals from being accidentally sent to a processor after the fair. - 8 Market and Breeding Meat goats may arrive between 10am and 1pm on Monday of fair week. - 9 If goats are being shown in Open Class on Monday morning, owners must get preapproval to pen their 4-H animals.
 Call Kristine at 406-207-0284 - 10 If you bring multiple goats, they will be 3 to a pen.
-As the goat numbers increase, there is a very good chance you must share pens. - 11 If you do not plan for your animal to be at the fair the entire week, you can choose to bring them just for the show, but you will not be issued a pen. - 12 If your animal receives a grand or reserve ribbon, they will need to stay for the entire week.
+As the goat numbers increase, there is a very good

+- chance you must share pens. - 11 If you do not plan for your animal to be at the fair the entire week, you can choose to bring them just for the show, but you will not be issued a pen. - 12 If your animal receives a grand or reserve ribbon, they will need to stay for the entire week.
 (Grand and Reserve signs hang on the pen.)
-The sign will not be hung on your child's pen if you take the animal home. - 13 Check out is Sunday of fair week and all goats must be picked up and loaded between 8pm and 9pm.
+The sign will not be hung on your child's pen if you take the animal home. - 13 Check out is Sunday of fair week and all Breeding meat goats must be picked up and loaded between 8pm and 9pm.
 The doors will be locked at 8-9 pm sharp.